Salt Lake City Wrongful Death Lawyer

 The Duty of Care

 Like personal injury lawsuits, wrongful death lawsuits are based on the principle of negligence and hold a defendant to the same legal standard.
-To win a wrongful death suit, your Salt Lake City wrongful death lawyer must prove a number of points:
+To win a wrongful death suit, your SLC wrongful death lawyer must prove a number of points:

 - A duty of care was owed to the deceased victim